xcodeOn1/ipa-scope/README.md

 # IPA-SCOPE

-IPA-SCOPE is a Static analysis Tool that Targets ios applications and brings important information such as  Links, interesting files (.json,cer,der,api ) and is very useful to show you good results when you pentesting ios apps
+IPA-SCOPE is a Static analysis Tool that Targets ios applications and brings important information such as  Links, interesting files (.json,cer,der,api ) and is very useful to show good results when you pentesting ios apps
 # What new in this tool
 * ✅Fast & easy to use
 * ✅Get binary info like (API key,subdomain,and more .....)